IBM-Blockchain-Archive/marbles/README.md

 This is a simple asset transfer and asset permission example.

 ##Goals Phase 1
-1. User can create a ball and store it in the chaincode state
+1. User can create a marble and store it in the chaincode state
-1. User can read all balls in the chaincode state
+1. User can read all marbles in the chaincode state
-1. User can transfer ball to another user
+1. User can transfer marble to another user
-1. User can see the owner of a ball
+1. User can see the owner of a marble
 1. See live block updates

 ##Goals Phase 2
 1. ^^
-1. Can trade multiple balls at once
+1. Can trade multiple marbles at once
-1. User's can advertise to trade their balls (ie willing to trade large red for large blue/yellow/green)
+1. User's can advertise to trade their marbles (ie willing to trade large red for large blue/yellow/green)
 1. User identity and autentication

 ###Permissions:
-1. Owner – can add/remove all permissions to the ball
+1. Owner – can add/remove all permissions to the marble

-###Attributes of a ball:
+###Attributes of a marble:
 1. name
 1. color
 1. size